 It had a King bed with 400-thread-count Frette linens and goose down pillows (read: it was incredibly comfortable), and a fairly spacious live/work area with an armchair, flat screen tv, and a small workstation with desk and chair.
 The marble bathroom, also roomy by NYC standards, had Asprey amenities and a separate bathtub and shower.

-There’s a 24-hour business center and onsite spa, and the 2 West restaurant and cocktail bar, which I dined at twice during my short stay (it was that good).
+There’s a 24-hour business center and onsite spa at the Wagner Hotel at the Battery, and the 2 West restaurant and cocktail bar, which I dined at twice during my short stay (it was that good).
 The first meal was brunch, an indulgent start to my trip, which included crab cakes Oscar (a poached egg with hollandaise over asparagus), poached lobster skillet (over asparagus and hashbrowns and topped with bearnaise) and a decadent French toast.
 Service was an welcoming here as at the front desk; during breakfast, staff even ran next door to a Duane Reade to pick up a specific newspaper I wanted to read.

 After walking several miles around Lower Manhattan, I came back in the late afternoon for happy hour snack of house-made sangria, lamb meatballs with marina, and house-made potato chips topped with blue cheese and bacon.
 Despite the decadence, the prices were quite reasonable; this is not a hotel that overcharges for food and drink simply because it can.